 You are here

-The breadth and diversity of courses you can take in the College of Arts & Sciences is extraordinary: in addition to the 2,400 classes offered each year by the College of Arts & Sciences, you'll enjoy access to nearly 2,000 additional courses in the six professional and applied colleges at Cornell, many considered the best in the nation in their respective fields.
+The breadth and diversity of courses you can take in the College of Arts & Sciences is extraordinary: in addition to more than 2000 classes offered each year by the College of Arts & Sciences, you'll enjoy access to nearly 2,000 additional courses in the six professional and applied colleges at Cornell, many considered the best in the nation in their respective fields.

 Academic Distribution Requirements